 Clothes to Pack

 This will depend on the month you are planning to visit.
 For a winter trip, you will have to pack all heavy woolen clothes, a windproof jacket, gloves, caps, thermals, and woolen socks.

 If you were visiting in April, May, June, or September, your regular cotton clothes will do just fine.
-You will however have to still carry a light jacket because the weather will get cold in the evening and at night.
+You will however have to wear a light jacket because the weather will get cold in the evening and at night.
 Early Mornings will also be pretty cold.

 For a trip in July and August, try and pack clothes that are easier to dry, like polyester.
-An umbrella or a waterproof rain jacket will also be very helpful if you were traveling in your self-owned car.
+An umbrella or a waterproof rain jacket will also be very helpful if you are traveling in your self-owned car.

 Mobile Network & Data Connectivity

 All cellular companies have good coverage in Pahalgam and you will get 4G data as well.
-No matter which network you were on, your phone will work fine in Pahalgam.
+No matter which network you are on, your phone will work fine in Pahalgam.